 Store the unused coconut milk in a glass container in the refrigerator or freeze in an ice cube tray.
 Allow time for it to come to room temperature before using it in your next smoothie.
 You could double your coconut smoothie recipe and share it with a friend.

 Some people can be allergic to coconut.
 You might want to try just a very tiny amount of coconut milk first before you try an entire smoothie.
-You may want to avoid coconut milk altogether if you have ever had an anaphylactic reaction to coconut or coconut oil.
+Of course you will want to avoid coconut milk altogether if you have ever had an anaphylactic reaction to coconut or coconut oil.

 Gopikrishna V, Baweja PS, Venkateshbabu N, Thomas T, Kandaswamy D. Comparison of coconut water, propolis, HBSS, and milk on PDL cell survival.J Endod.
 2008 May;34(5):587-9.
 Epub 2008 Mar 19.